takeokunn/cl-cc/docs/tutorials/05-advanced-compiler.md

 ---

-> "The best compiler is not just correct, but provably correct." - CL-CC Philosophy
+> "A well-designed compiler is not just correct, but provably correct." - CL-CC Philosophy